-Paul credits his early study of ethnomusicology for a deep love of unique musical instruments.
-“I have a fair collection of anything that makes noise."
-And when asked about his diversity he likens himself to a painter.
-“I’ve always loved the different mediums.. just as a painter doesn’t want to be stuck in oils, or acrylic, pen and ink, you don’t want to be restricted to one theme for the rest of your life”.
+With a background in Ethnomusicology, Paul began building stringed musical instruments.
+He has built instruments for well-known musicians including Daryl Hall and members of Stevie Wonder's band.
+Paul is also a writer, poet, and photographer and developed an interest in playing a vast array of exotic instruments.
+When asked about his diversity he likens himself to a painter.
+“I’ve always loved the different musical genres.
+Just as a painter doesn’t want to be stuck in oils, or acrylic, I don’t want to be restricted to one theme for the rest of my life”.

-Adams is no stranger to collaboration either, in 2015 producing and recording projects with Australian singer songwriter Elizabeth Geyer and reknouned Indian flautist Pravin Godkhindi.
-And last but not least, The Neurons - Paul’s ongoing project with Ray Charles long term arranger David Hoffman.
-Paul explains “Neurons has been a chance to utilize my instruments in a jazzier way, blending world music and looped grooves. “:From time to time I find music unique and original.
+Adams is no stranger to collaboration either, in 2015 producing and recording projects with Australian singer songwriter Elizabeth Geyer and Indian flautist Pravin Godkhindi.
+And last but not least, The Neurons album DANCE - Paul’s ongoing project with Ray Charles long term arranger David Hoffman.
+Paul explains “Neurons has been a chance to utilize my instruments in a jazzier way, blending world music and groove.
+“From time to time I find music unique and original.
 A pathfinder.
 Music that realizes new ideas, instruments and styles.
 That's Dance by The Neurons!”
 Smooth & Soul Magazine, Germany